hwheinzen/stringl10n/message/README.md

 # message
-A message type for Go.
+A message type for Go -- OBSOLET -- use package mistake instead

 Package message provides a message type that keeps fix and variable parts of a text message apart.